Data Citation Awareness

 ANDS has joined DataCite, a group of leading research libraries and technical information providers that aims to make it easier for research datasets to be handled as independent, citable, unique scientific objects.
 This is done by using Digital Object Identifiers (DOI) as permanent identifiers for datasets.
 ANDS is participating in the DataCite metadata standards working group.

 Research Data Australia is a resource which will enable Australian researchers and research organisations to publicise their data.
 ANDS will offer, from 2011, a DOI minting service to provide datasets with a unique and traceable identifier.
 This can then be used by researchers when they cite their own data in publications.
-Data can then be registered through ANDS online services, Register My Data or Publish My Data and be discoverable through Research Data Australia.
+Data can then be registered through ANDS online service Register My Data, and be discoverable through Research Data Australia.

 ANDS is working with both ThomsonReuters and Elsevier to investigate the feasibility of tracking and recording of data use through DOIs, and making that information available through Web of Science and Scopus.
 Both of these databases are used extensively world-wide as part of research assessment activities.